Bachelor of Health Service Administration (BHSA): Degree Overview

 Popular Career Options

-Graduates of BHSA programs are ready to assume entry-level positions in a wide range of health care facilities, including nursing homes and residential care facilities, physician offices, clinics and nonprofit organizations.
+Bachelor of Health Service Administration (BHSA) degree programs can prepare students for leadership and management roles in health services occupations, from entry-level to supervisory roles.
+Graduates could pursue positions in a wide range of health care facilities, including nursing homes and residential care facilities, physician offices, clinics and nonprofit organizations.
 They may also find work with insurance groups, pharmaceutical companies or government agencies.
 Some supervisory, management and administrative positions may require additional education.
 Popular career options in health services administration include:

 - Nursing home administrator